jobitaki/loxtite/README.md

 ## How to run
 Make sure you have LLVM and MLIR installed.

-To build, run (Your DLLVM_DIR and DMLIR_DIR will be different dependeding on where you installed them):
+To build, run (Your DLLVM_DIR and DMLIR_DIR will be different depending on where you installed them):
 ```
 cd build
 cmake .. -DLLVM_DIR=/opt/homebrew/lib/cmake/llvm -DMLIR_DIR=/opt/homebrew/lib/cmake/mlir